 Japanese beetles are beautiful to look at with their metallic green color but have a voracious appetite that makes them a great headache for fruit growers.
 They can be controlled by encouraging robins and other songbirds to visit the garden as the birds munch on them.

-These small roundworms are often relatively harmless when in small numbers, but can weaken the plant and reduce the fruit size when are in larger numbers.
+These small roundworms are often relatively harmless when in small numbers but can weaken the plant and reduce the fruit size when they are in larger numbers.

 They can be best prevented by treating the soil before planting.
 Healthy plants can resist them better than the ones that are stressed because of drought or overwatering.

 These are winged pests that are prevalent in coastal areas.
 They are easy to identify.
-Adults are oval-shaped, dark with narrow red lines on their back and young ones are red in color.
+Adults are oval-shaped, dark with narrow red lines on their backs and young ones are red in color.

 These tiny pests cannot kill the plant but can cause major leaf damage by sucking out the plant sap and thus stunting the growth.
 They are slender insects with fringed wings and can be controlled by blasting the affected areas with a powerful jet of water.

 Spider mites can hardly be seen with the naked eye.
 However, they can be recognized by the fine webbing and speckled leaves they cause.
 They become prevalent during dry, dusty conditions.
 They can be quite easily controlled with neem oil or insecticidal soap spray.

 Leafroller caterpillars are typically considered not a major pest for kiwi plants, but when they feed on the fruit, they become extremely damaging.

 The grower should avoid chemicals as they can kill beneficial insects like parasitic wasps and tachinid flies which feed on leafrollers.

 A safe, non-toxic, and effective treatment is Bacillus thuringiensis (Bt).
 Pheromone traps are another effective way of control.